zeek/spicy/doc/programming/language/variables.rst

 This defines a global variable called ``NAME`` with type ``TYPE``.
 If the variable is declared with ``public`` visibility other modules can reference it.
-If a default is giving, Spicy initialized the global accordingly before any code executes.
-Otherwise, the global received a type-specific default, typically the type's notion of a null value.
+If a default is given, Spicy initializes the global accordingly before any code executes.
+Otherwise, the global receives a type-specific default, typically the type's notion of a null value.
 As a result, globals are always initialized to a well-defined value.